 What is Monetary Realism?

-Monetary Realism (MR) is a description of the monetary system applicable to nations with floating exchange rates and non-convertible fiat currencies (see here for our full primer).
-Monetary Realism describes how a modern monetary system is a tool formed by the people of a nation that is intended to be utilized to optimize living standards.
-This relationship is deep, complex and often misunderstood.
+Monetary Realism (MR) is a set of understandings that help to describe how the monetary system functions (see here for our full primer).
+This sytem is deep, complex and often misunderstood.
 We hope to bring balance and objective insights to the discussion in order to clarify many of the misconceptions about money, economics and the monetary system.
 Our goal with MR is to focus on the core operational realities of the economy while any policy ideas are entirely peripheral to MR.

 Our mission here is to provide an unbiased and apolitical (as best that can be achieved!) perspective of the monetary system.
 We want to educate the public so that they can obtain a better understanding of the system and make more informed decisions.
 In keeping with this educational approach we hope the reader will not be afraid to offer their own policy ideas, critiques of MR and utilize the comments for furthering education.